In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Make the chraime sauce

-Add the tomatoes, tomato paste, and 1 cup [1½ cups] water.
-Bring to a boil, then reduce to a simmer.
-Nestle the fish into the sauce (skin side up for the skin-on salmon) and simmer until the sauce is thickened and the fish is cooked through, 2 to 4 minutes.
-Remove from the heat and season with salt, if desired, and pepper.
+Add the tomatoes, tomato paste, and 1 cup [1½ cups] water and bring to a boil, then reduce to a simmer.
+Nestle the fish into the sauce and simmer until the sauce is thickened and the fish is cooked through, 2 to 4 minutes.
+Remove from the heat and season the sauce to taste with salt and pepper.

-While the sauce simmers, prepare the garnishes and finish the cauliflower “couscous.”
+While the sauce is simmering, prepare the garnishes and finish the cauliflower “couscous.”

 4